Theodore Lyman II: Mayor of Boston

 In 1833 Lyman defeated William Sullivan, the Whig candidate, and was elected the first Democratic Mayor of Boston.
 He served for two years from January 1834 through January 1836.
 Lyman was such a popular mayor that when he ran for reelection he was nominated by the Whigs.

-Views on Slavery and Equality
+Views on slavery and equality

-As Mayor of Boston, Lyman had to keep the peace between radical abolitionists, and industrialists who feared anti-slavery agitators would cause southern plantation owners to cut ties with the northern mills and merchants.
-In August 1835 he presided over an anti-abolition meeting in Boston [citation??] and then, a few weeks later, during an anti-Abolitionist riot, he rescued William Lloyd Garrison from the mob and confined him to jail to save his life.
+As Mayor of Boston, Lyman had to keep the peace between radical abolitionists and industrialists who feared anti-slavery agitators would cause southern plantation owners to cut ties with the northern mills and merchants.
+In August 1835 he presided over an anti-abolition meeting in Boston.
+A few weeks later, during an anti-abolitionist riot, he rescued William Lloyd Garrison from the mob and confined him to jail to save his life.

-He was a liberal benefactor of the Massachusetts Horticultural Society and of the Farm School and was the founder of the State Reform School for Boys, a reform school in Westborough to which he gave $72,000.
+Lyman was a benefactor of the Massachusetts Horticultural Society and of the Farm School and was the founder of the State Reform School for Boys, a reform school in Westborough, to which he gave $72,000.